tanzfisch/Igor/README.md

  You can get Igor at github with following link https://github.com/tanzfisch/Igor.git

- doxygen docs
+ Doxygen docs
  ------------

  https://tanzfisch.github.io/Igor/doxygen/index.html

- submodules
+ Submodules
  ----------

- Igor currently links to the following libraries as sub modules. newton-dynamics
+ Igor currently links to the following libraries as sub modules.

- dont forget to
- git submodule init
- and
- git submodule update

- build
+ * newton-dynamics

+ Build
  -----
- To build Igor open the solution at src\Igor\vs\Igor.sln set the target platform to x64 and build
- (32bit is no longer supported)
+ To build Igor open the solution at src\Igor\vs\Igor.sln set the target platform to x64 and build  (32bit is no longer supported)